Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

-A recent analysis of cluster counts for an X-ray selected sample (REFLEX II) shows some tension with the \Planck\ base \LCDM\ cosmology \citep{Bohringer:2014}.
-However, an analysis of cluster counts of X-ray selected clusters by the WtG collaboration, incorporating the WtG weak lensing mass calibration, finds $\sigma_8(\Omega_m/0.3)^{0.17} = 0.81 \pm 0.03$, in good agreement with the \planck\ CMB results for base \LCDM\ \citep{Mantz:2015}.
-This raises the possibility that there may be systematic biases in the assumed scaling relations for SZ selected clusters compared to X-ray selected clusters (in addition to a possible mass calibration bias). \citet{Mantz:2015} give a brief review of recent determinations of $\sigma_8$ from X-ray, optically selected and SZ selected samples, to which we refer the reader.
+A recent analysis of cluster counts for an X-ray-selected sample (REFLEX II) shows some tension with the \Planck\ base \LCDM\ cosmology \citep{Bohringer:2014}.
+However, an analysis of cluster counts of X-ray-selected clusters by the WtG collaboration, incorporating the WtG weak lensing mass calibration, finds $\sigma_8(\Omega_{\rm m}/0.3)^{0.17} = 0.81 \pm 0.03$, in good agreement with the \planck\ CMB results for base \LCDM\ \citep{Mantz:2015}.
+This raises the possibility that there may be systematic biases in the assumed scaling relations for SZ-selected clusters compared to X-ray-selected clusters (in addition to a possible mass calibration bias). \citet{Mantz:2015} give a brief review of recent determinations of $\sigma_8$ from X-ray, optically-selected, and SZ-selected samples, to which we refer the reader.
 More detailed discussion of constraints from combining \Planck\ cluster counts with primary CMB anisotropies and other data sets can be found in \citet{planck2014-a30}.

-\subsection{Cosmic Concordance?}
+\subsection{Cosmic concordance?}